pgRouting/workshop/docs/chapters/wrapper.rst

     Function for an application.

-Chief: "I need to make many queries that of the type im Exercise 16"
+Chief: "I need to make many queries that of the type in Exercise 16"

 * Can be used for any area I need.

 .. rubric:: Problem description

 * Original data in:

   * the edges are in **ways**
   * the vertices are in **ways_vertices_pgr**

 * A table/view as a parameter
-* The chief/driver is asking uisng osm_id
+* The chief/driver is asking using osm_id
 * The output must have:

-  * seq for ordering and unique id
+  * seq for ordering and unique id,
-  * the cost in seconds
+  * the cost in seconds,
-  * the name of the segments.
+  * the name of the segments,
   * the geometry

 .. rubric:: Query